Fishnfly/fishnfly.github.io/_posts/2026-07-03-spain-secondtime-notes.md

 ## What Stayed

-Places remained memorable.
-People remained memorable.
+The journey appeared to be about movement.
+Looking back, it felt equally about inheritance.
+Knowledge passed between mentor and student.
+Imagination passed between artist and observer.
+Perspective passed between generations.
+Craft passed between makers.
+Traditions passed between participants.
+Identity passed between communities.

+The landscapes were memorable.
+The cities were memorable.
 The stronger impression came from continuity.

-Ideas passed between teachers and students.
-Traditions passed between generations.
-Craft passed between makers.
-Stories passed between travelers.
-Knowledge passed between mentors and athletes.
-Beliefs passed between pilgrims.
-Identity passed through families, communities, and regions.

-The route often appeared to be about movement.
-Looking back, it was equally about inheritance.
+Again and again, the route revealed the same truth.
 What survives rarely survives on its own.
 Someone chooses to carry it forward.
-Spain revealed that truth.

 That is what stayed.